 An alternative method for the management of disease in aquaculture involves the use of probiotics, microorganisms that provide health benefits to the host, including protection against bacterial pathogens.
 Probiotics exert their beneficial effects through a variety of mechanisms, including direct pathogen inhibition, competition for nutrients, secretion of antibacterial substances, and improvement of water quality (Gatesoupe, 1999; Kesarcodi-Watson et al., 2008, 2012; Prado et al., 2010).
 Previous studies have shown that treatment of larval oysters in the laboratory or the hatchery with the probiotic bacterium Bacillus pumilus RI06-95 significantly increases their survival against challenge with the pathogen Vibrio coralliilyticus (Karim et al., 2013; Sohn et al., 2016).
-Additionally, administration of this probiotic in a hatchery setting resulted in dramatic reductions in total Vibrio abundance in tank water and surfaces, compared to the control tanks (Sohn et al., 2016).
+Additionally, administration of this probiotic in a hatchery setting results in dramatic reductions in total Vibrio abundance in tank water and surfaces, compared to the control tanks (Sohn et al., 2016).

-However, there is a lack of knowledge regarding the mechanisms by which probiotics exert their effects.
-There are also concerns about using probiotic bacteria to combat disease in aquaculture, as they will eventually disperse into the water and may thus affect bacterial diversity in nature (Newaj-Fyzul et al., 2014).
+However, there is a lack of knowledge regarding the effects of probiotics on the systems in which they are used.
+There are concerns about using probiotic bacteria to combat disease in open aquaculture systems, as they will eventually disperse into the environment and may thus affect bacterial diversity in these systems (Newaj-Fyzul et al., 2014).
 Improper selection of probiotics may result in bacterial dysbiosis, which could ultimately impact host health (Verschuere et al., 2000).
 As filter feeders that process large volumes of seawater daily, bivalves are especially susceptible to changes in bacterial community composition in the water (Burge et al., 2016).
-Moreover, bacteria in oysters serve as an indicator of health and function of the oyster community (Le Roux et al., 2016) and likely mediate the effect(s) of probiotics on the host.
+Moreover, bacteria both contribute to and serve as indicators of oyster health and function of the community (Le Roux et al., 2016) and likely mediate the effect(s) of probiotics on the host.
 Therefore, it is important to assess the effects of probiotics not only on the health and protection of the host, but also on the bacterial communities in the systems in which oysters are grown.

 Previous studies of the microbiome in adult oysters have shown differences in microbiota according to tissue type, geographic location, season, and environmental conditions (Chauhan et al., 2014; King et al., 2012; Lokmer et al., 2016b; Lokmer and Mathias Wegner, 2015; Pierce et al., 2016; Pierce and Ward, 2018).
 Additionally, the oyster microbiome is distinct from that of the surrounding water and is often dominated by Proteobacteria, Cyanobacteria, and Firmicutes (Lokmer et al., 2016a).
 Three independent microbiome studies of larval cultures of the Pacific oyster, Crassostrea gigas found that, even though the microbiome in the rearing water changes throughout the year, there is little effect from direct manipulation of rearing conditions themselves, including salinity and temperature (Asmani et al., 2016; Powell et al., 2013; Trabal Fernández et al., 2014).
 Microbiome studies of juvenile Kumamoto oysters treated with Streptomyces N7 and RL8 showed an increase in species diversity and changes in the relative abundances of taxa, compared to control oysters (García Bernal et al., 2017).
 However, the effect of probiotics on bacterial communities in an oyster hatchery has not yet been determined.

 In this study, we analyzed the structure and diversity of bacterial communities in larval oysters, their rearing water, and in tank biofilms over a 12-day period following treatment with the probiotic Bacillus pumilus RI06-95.
-We hypothesized that probiotic treatment has a cascading effect on the bacterial community structure that alters each of the rearing water, tank biofilms, and larvae microbiomes.
+We hypothesized that probiotic treatment has a cascading effect on the bacterial community structure that alters the microbiomes of the rearing water, tank biofilms, and larvae.

 Materials and Methods